 If you’re suffering from neck or back pain that doesn’t seem to be getting better with conservative treatment, then it may be time to consider epidural steroid injections.
-The experienced pain management team at Michigan Neurology Associates & PC, with offices serving the Metro Detroit area in Clinton Township, St. Clair Shores, Utica, and Westland, Michigan, provide expertise in this and many other interventional pain relieving treatments in a safe, efficient, ambulatory surgery setting.
+The experienced pain management team at Michigan Neurology Associates & PC, with offices serving the Metro Detroit area in Clinton Township, St. Clair Shores, and Utica, Michigan, provide expertise in this and many other interventional pain relieving treatments in a safe, efficient, ambulatory surgery setting.
 Schedule a consultation online or by phone today to see if you would benefit from an epidural steroid injection.

 An epidural steroid injection is a minimally invasive x-ray guided needle based procedure that delivers pain-relieving medicine to the epidural space in your spine.
 This is the space that separates the bony spinal canal from your sensitive nerve roots.
 This area is commonly inflamed in Degenerative Disc Disease.
 The injection contains a steroid and a local anesthetic and is used to relieve pain in your neck, that may also radiate into your arms, or in your low back, that may also radiate into your buttock and legs.